 Turn the heat up to medium high, once the pan is hot add he red wine so it bubbles and deglazes.

 After a couple of minutes add your chopped porcini and soya mince and stir till combined.

-Next add in your tinned tomatoes, vegetable stock, reserved porcini broth, ketchup, marmite, umami and porcini paste if using and the sundried tomatoes.
+Next add in your tinned tomatoes, vegetable stock, reserved porcini broth, ketchup, marmite, umami and porcini paste and miso if using and the sundried tomatoes.